rchillyard/LaScala/README.md

 LaScala (latest version of 1.0.0-SNAPSHOT and all later versions) is cross-built for 2.11 and 2.10.
 I have not built LaScala with 2.12 at the present time.

 ## Revision History
+### Changes in V1_0_6
+* Tree:
+    * refactored traits/classes for cleaner code;
+    * added GeneralKVTreeWithScaffolding which uses a hashmap to find existing nodes during the building of a tree;
+* FP:
+    * added nextOption
+    * added foldLeftShort

 ### Changes in V1_0_5
 * Tree: minor change in render method